kubeflow/katib/sdk/python/README.md

 ## Getting Started

-Please follow the [examples](examples/bayesianoptimization-katib-sdk.ipynb) and then run the following:
+Please follow the [samples](examples/bayesianoptimization-katib-sdk.ipynb) to create, update, delete and get hyperparamaters of  Katib Experiment.

 ## Documentation for API Endpoints